brettc/partitionfinder/README.txt

 blocks.

 # Operating System
-PartitionFinder currently runs only on Intel Macs.
-Sorry.
+PartitionFinder currently runs only on Mac and Windows.
-All of the code was written with Windows in mind too, so if you are interested in porting it to Windows, it shouldn't be too much work.
+All of the code was written with Linux in mind too, so if you are interested in porting it to Linux, please get in touch (or just try it out!).

 # Manual
 is in the /docs folder.

 # Quick Start
+# Make sure you have Python 2.7 installed first, if not, go to www.python.org/getit/

-1. Open Terminal and cd to the directory with PartitionFinder in it
+1. Open Terminal (on a Mac) or Command Prompt (on Windows) and cd to the directory with PartitionFinder in it
 2. Run PartitionFinder by typing at the command prompt:

-	python PartitionFinder.py <foldername>
+	python PartitionFinder.py example

+    this will run the included example analysis for PartitionFinder

+More generally, the command line for PartitionFinder looks like this:

+pythong <PartitionFinder.py> <foldername>

-	where ‘<foldername>’ is the full file path to a folder containing a Phylip alignment and a PartitionFinder configuration file called ‘partition_finder.cfg’.
-E.g.
+where <PartitionFinder.py> is the full file-path to the PartitionFinder.py file and <foldername> is the full filepath to a folder with a phylip alignemnt and associated .cfg file.

-	python PartitionFinder.py /Users/Rob/new_analysis
+For more details, read the manual.